Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 We then create what is called a component.
 A component is a function or a class that contains reusable behavior.
 For example, here the `App` component will create a `div` tag and add a `h1` and `p` tag to this `div`.
 Components are very powerful in React as they allow you to modularize your code and prevent code duplication, they're also far easier to manage and to test than huge, bulky files.
 Throughout this tutorial, you will create multiple components and combine them together to create a complex application.

+This tutorial will be mainly using function components as they tend to be easier to reason with.
+Class components use a more object oriented syntax to achieve pretty much the same behavior as function components.
+You can read a lot more on the differences and features of each in this [excellent article](https://www.robinwieruch.de/react-function-component#react-function-component-vs-class-component).

 You may have noticed that we used a strange syntax to declare the `App` component. `const App = ({ message }) => (`.
 The `() =>` syntax is called an arrow function.
 It's a shortened version of the normal `function` declaration with some added benefits.
 Check the [excellent documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for more information on arrow functions.
 The other strange syntax `({ message })` is called object deconstruction.
-Every component takes a single object parameter called the props.
+Every functional component in React takes a single object parameter called the props.
 These props are what is given when the component is added to the application, think attributes on DOM nodes.
 Here, we deconstruct this props parameter to extract the `message` key from it, which can contain a small message that can be parameterized.
 The following code would be equivalent if we didn't want to use object deconstruction.

 ```javascript
 const App = (props) => {